VIDEO & REVIEW: Sneak peek first look as Christmas At The Botanics opens at Royal Botanic Garden Edinburgh

 More that 30,000 families have already gone Christmas crackers and snapped up tickets for the dazzling after dark experience, open now until December 30.

-And they won't be disappointed as we discovered on a sneak peek first look.
+And they won't be disappointed as we discovered on a sneak peek first look - see our review below, with links to more exclusive content, including an amazing 360 degree video and 360 degree photos.

-VIDEO: Watch our exclusive video report above and more highlights embedded on our YouTube Player or CLICK HERE.

 TICKETS: Entry is by ticket only, with advice to book early to secure a chosen time slot - prices are from £14 for an adult and £8 for children under 16.
 Family tickets are available from £38.
 Under 4’s and carers go free, but still require an event ticket.
 For full details and to pre-book see www.rbge.org.uk/whats-on/home/christmas.